coderzh/hugo-rapid-theme/README.md

 ```
 git clone https://github.com/coderzh/hugo-rapid-theme.git themes/hugo-rapid-theme

+# replace config file
+rm config.toml
 cp themes/hugo-rapid-theme/config.yaml .
 ```

 ## Step4 Start your site

 ```
+# new content
+hugo new about.md
+# start server
 hugo server
 ```

 ## Step5 Have Fun

+Now you can open [http://localhost:1313](http://localhost:1313)

 Modify the config.yaml and other things, and have fun!